-And yes, he may not have started every game in 2015/16, but he was a valuable squad member, making 25 appearances.
+What we do know is that although he may not have started every game in 2015/16, he was a valuable squad member that made 25 appearances.

 17. Mark Pembridge

 Mark Pembridge's style of play wasn't for everyone, but the versatile midfielder was a key squad member at each club he turned out for.
-Pembridge went on to make 228 appearances in England's top flight, netting 17 times.
-Most notably remembered for his spells with Everton and Fulham, but injuries continued to impact his playing time.
+Pembridge went on to make 228 appearances in England's top flight, most notably for Everton and Fulham, but injuries impacted much of his playing time.